 Wisdom and intelligence are both considered to be positive qualities involving the brain.
 But these are often used interchangeably, which isn’t exactly correct.
 These two terms are more accurately associated with the mind, and they are just pieces in larger theories of psychology.

 What Is Wisdom?

 Let’s look at how the dictionary defines wisdom.
-The Merriam-Webster Dictionary defines “wisdom” as the “ability to discern inner qualities and relationships,” or “good judgement.”
-The Cambridge Dictionary offers a similar definition, although it clarifies that one uses their knowledge or experience to make decisions and judgements.
-Often, these decisions and judgements have to do with “right” and “wrong.”
+The Merriam-Webster Dictionary defines “wisdom” as the “ability to discern inner qualities and relationships,” or “good judgment.”
+The Cambridge Dictionary offers a similar definition, although it clarifies that one uses knowledge or experience to make decisions and judgments.
+Often, these decisions and judgments have to do with “right” and “wrong.”

 When I ask you to picture a person who is “wise,” who do you picture?
 It might be your grandparents.
 Or an old philosopher.
 Maybe it’s the owl from Winnie the Pooh.
 Either way, it’s probably someone older.
 Our culture tends to associate wisdom with age.

 At what age do you “gain” wisdom?
 When do you have a sense of right or wrong?
 That last question is not always easy to answer.
 Earlier developmental psychologists believed that children had a sense of right and wrong before they could read.
 But the reasons they have given for their conclusions don’t always take context, intention, or the cognitive abilities of the child into consideration.
 If a child associates punishment with “wrong” behavior, have they truly developed a sense of right and wrong?

 For many, wisdom isn’t just about having knowledge.
 It’s about seeking knowledge, and using it in different ways.
 Aristotle believed that wisdom could be used to seek truth and explore things that were bigger than ourselves.
 He also believed that wisdom could be used to make good decisions in everyday life.